florianthom/MobileAppPublicHealthFrontend/README.md

 ## What is this App for
 When should you use this App and what is it for?
-- when you have a Thyroid disease
+- if you have a Thyroid disease AND
-- when you feel:
+- if you feel:
    - restless
    - restive
    - sleep badly